-The Title IX Coordinator will also offer to assign a trained Advisor to any party if the party so chooses.
+The Title IX Coordinator and/or the EEO Officer will also offer to assign a trained Advisor to any party if the party so chooses.
 If the parties choose an Advisor from the pool available from ATU, the Advisor will be trained by ATU and be familiar with ATU's resolution process.
+If the parties choose an Advisor from outside the pool of those identified by ATU, the Advisor may not have been trained by ATU and may not be familiar with ATU policies and procedures.